slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

 Always ensure that the client and server software are of the same release.

-#.
 Program from console
     .. code-block:: bash

-        # copies server from tftp folder of pc, links new server to jungfrauDetectorServer,
+        # copies server from tftp folder of pc, links new server to moenchDetectorServer,
         # removes old server from respawn, sets up new lnked server to respawn
         # programs fpga,
         # reboots